wanchain/wanx/README.md

 ## Next Todos
 - Add support for more of the contract methods
+- Add method to get available storemen
+- Add method to get registered tokens
 - Make gas price/limit configurable
 - Add documentation for all chains and multiple use cases
+- Improve and add more examples
 - Add jsdoc throughout codebase
-- Add method to get available storemen
-- Add method to get registered tokens